 Order your kit

 Order online and your blood collection kit will be delivered right to your doorstep.
 Just register online using the unique reference number provided in your test.

 Take your finger-prick blood sample using our easy to follow guide.
 Once complete, send your sample to our fully accredited laboratory partner using the pre-paid mailing bag included.

 You will be notified by email as soon as your results are ready, typically within 3 working days from the laboratory receiving your sample.

-MHRA / Public Health England approved laboratory analysed test and not a rapid antibody home test.
+PROCESSED AT AN MHRA / Public Health England approved laboratory and not a rapid antibody home test.

 Don’t wait any longer, order your test today

 When you are infected with the virus that causes Covid-19, you may or may not have symptoms